schuylermartin45/mood_switch/FLIRC_Notes.md

     '''
-    1. If you get a '''Warning: cannot open USB device''' error message, try running the script with root privleges or copy the provided 51-flirc.rules file into /etc/udev/rules.d/ and then unplug/replug the device.
+    1. If you get a '''Warning: cannot open USB device''' error message, try running the script with root privleges or copy the provided
+        '''51-flirc.rules''' file into /etc/udev/rules.d/ and then unplug/replug
+        the device.
+        1. On the Pi, I had to make some additional changes.
+I had to change the file name to '''93-flirc.rules'''as some built-in Raspberry Pi udev rules were overriding these new rules.
+Running
+            '''sudo udevadm''' was enough to restart the udev daemon to pick-up on these changes.